Adaptive joint distribution learning: Conclusion

-We have proposed a new approach to estimate joint and conditional distributions in RKHS employing adaptive low-rank techniques.
-By considering tensor product RKHS, our framework is well equipped to handle large samples, while satisfying positivity and normalization as important structural traits induced by probability distributions.
-We have shown that the presented approach is computationally efficient, versatile and precise.
+We have proposed a new approach to estimate joint and conditional distributions in a tensor product RKHS employing adaptive low-rank approximation techniques.
+Our framework is well equipped to handle large samples, while satisfying positivity and normalization as important structural traits induced by probability distributions.
+We have shown that the presented approach is computationally efficient, versatile and successful in prediction and classification.